Meet Our Fellows

 I grew up in Columbus, Ohio, and went on to study finance at The Ohio State University, medicine at University of Cincinnati, completed internal medicine residency at University of Toledo, and after residency completed a research year focused on electrophysiology at The Ohio State University.
 When interviewing for fellowships, I was looking for a place that served as a tertiary care referral center for the most complex pathology in a wide catchment area, and had high volumes in all aspects of cardiology including imaging, interventional, structural, electrophysiology, advanced heart failure therapies, and transplant.
 This program has been incredible in terms of volume, mentorship, clinical training, and getting fellows involved in procedures/imaging.
 Additionally, we are fortunate to work with world renowned experts in all the subspecialties.
 Indianapolis has a nice midwestern vibe with friendly people, lots of outdoor activities, and great food.
 In my free time, I like to explore the Monon Trail and the food scene in Indy.

-Derek Mounsey, DO
+Derek Mounsey, DO, Chief Fellow

 IM Residency: Ascension St. Vincent, Indianapolis